xingyuaudio/HRTF-SCNN/README.md

 Official implementation of the paper "Head-Related Transfer Function Interpolation with a Spherical CNN".
 [[arXiv](https://arxiv.org/abs/2307.14013)]

+We appreciate the reviews and comments from ICASSP2024.
+Adjustments have been made based on the feedback to address some errors and improve our paper.
+An updated version will be uploaded in December.

 ##  Note
 Our paper has been submitted to ICASSP 2024, and we intend to release the complete code after the results are announced on December 13th.
 Stay tuned for updates!